Road trip to Kumbh Mela – Part II

 Talk about being in the right place at the right time, it was incredible and all over way too fast.
 Shaked managed to get this wonderful shot.

-The continuing coming and going of people across the river was seemingly endless.
+The coming and going of people across the river was seemingly endless.
 The number of people in the river was countless.
-Except they did do a count and apparently on the day we were there, so were 30 million other people!
+Except they did do a count and apparently on the day we were there, the most auspicious of days, so were 30 million other people!
 No shit!

 Inside, 100 fires are lit at night, one in each of the hearths.